Do All Popcorn Ceilings Have Asbestos?

+How to tell if popcorn ceiling has asbestos?
 Normally, popcorn ceiling is a white paint peppered with small, popcorn-like kernels.
 There’s no way to tell if your textured paint was made with asbestos just by looking at it.
 The paint’s asbestos fibers are 1,200 times thinner than a human hair.
 So, you won’t be able to see the toxic fibers if they are released into the air either.

 Other asbestos-containing spray-on textured paints come in a variety of colors.
 In addition to ceilings, these paints were used on walls and some siding.
 Most of these products were banned by federal regulations beginning in the 1970s.
 However, buildings and homes built around this time may have asbestos in popcorn ceilings and several other places.